Shirley Plantation: History

 At least eight generations of the Hill Carter family have occupied the house since 1738.
 Anne Hill Carter was born at Shirley, who on June 18, 1793, married Henry "Light Horse Harry" Lee in the mansion's parlor.
 The couple were later parents of Confederate General Robert E. Lee.

 The plantation used enslaved people to cultivate cash crops, particularly after the mid-17th century when the flow of indentured servants from England became very few.
 According to the first Virginia tax census following the American Revolutionary War, in 1787, Charles Hill Carter owned 67 enslaved people above age 16 at Shirley Plantation and another 67 younger enslaved people, along with 16 horses and 70 cattle; and he owned another 16 enslaved adults and 22 enslaved children and additional livestock at his Long Bridge plantation in the same county.
 In the 19th century, an annual staff of between 70 and 90 enslaved Africans were forced to labor on the plantation, including plowing the fields, cleaning, and cooking.

 In 1866, Charles Hill Carter's son and heir, Hill Carter, was forced to retire and divide his estate after he lost the free labor of enslaved people, with the bulk of the estate (the current Shirley Plantation) bequeathed to his son, Robert, and the 'Upper Shirley' portion bequeathed to William Fitzhugh Carter.
 Upper Shirley is now home to Upper Shirley Vineyards.

 The house was placed on the National Register in 1969 and recognized as a National Historic Landmark in 1970.
 In mid-1979 and mid-1980, teams of archaeologists from the College of William and Mary excavated the site of Hill house, the slave quarters constructed c.
 1843, and indigenous settlements predating European colonization.
-The upper floors are occupied by members of the eleventh generation of the Hill Carter family, while the bottom floor is open for tours.